mbbill/Silverfir/README.md

 ## Features

 - Memory-efficient in-place WebAssembly interpreter
+- Allows WASM binary to be in the read only memory region, suitable for embedded systems
 - Support WASI
 - Optimized for performance.
 Check out [Optimization details](docs/Interpreter.md) for more info.
 - Rust-style C for increased memory safety